 Bistro saucers served a dual purpose in the pre-ban absinthe era.
 Besides serving as a coaster, they also functioned to indicate the price of absinthe being served.
 The price printed onto the bottom or side of the saucer corresponded with a color painted on the outside rim.
 This colored rim was used to tell the waiter how much to charge the customer by reading the different saucer colors when stacked.
-For instance, if three light blue rimmed saucers (as shown above) were stacked, the waiter would know to charge the customer 5.25 French francs.

 - High quality porcelain.